gx9702/UA-TypeRepository/Core/Part4/Services/AddNodesResponse/readme.md

 <!-- datatype -->
 ## AddNodesResponse
+Adds one or more nodes to the server address space.
 <!-- end of description -->
 The fields of the AddNodesResponse DataType are defined in the following table: